aqbayadwala/Typescipt-handbook/02-The Basics.md

 message();

-> This expressions is not callable.
+> This expression is not callable.
 > Type 'String' has no call signatures
 ```